Cohen-like first order structures: Generic Structures

-We assume the reader is familiar with the basics of forcing theory, the level of \cite{kunen} will just do, and the very basics of model theory.
-In the first section we develop the language, and prove, or just state, some general properties of the forcings under consideration.
-In the second section, we prove that unlike ordinary Fra\"iss\'e limits, uncountable structures of this kind tend to be rigid.
-The third section is devoted to the construction of an uncountable real order type, with $(\mathbb{Z},+)$ as the group of automorphisms.
-In the last, fourth section, we collect some open questions, which look relevant for this line of research.
+We assume the reader is familiar with the basics of forcing theory, and model theory.
+In the first section we develop the language, and prove, or just state, some general properties of the forcings we study.
+The second section is a short review of the basic notions from the Fra\"iss\'e theory.
+In the third section we prove that, unlike ordinary Fra\"iss\'e limits, uncountable structures of this kind tend to be rigid.
+The fourth section is devoted to the construction of an uncountable real order type, with $(\mathbb{Z},+)$ as the group of automorphisms.
+In the last, fifth section, we collect some open questions, which look relevant for this line of research.
 Finally, it should be mentioned that this topic used to be informally discussed from time to time already, as kind of folklore idea known to the community.
 However, up to the author's knowledge, no systematic study of this idea was ever carried out.
-The closest to it was perhaps a note by M. Golshani \cite{golshani}, unfortunately not free of significant mistakes.\\ As an initial example, look at the following poset.
+The closest to it was perhaps a brief, informal note by M. Golshani \cite{golshani}.\\ As an initial example, look at the following poset.

 where $\kappa$ is any cardinal, and the ordering is the reversed inclusion.
 The following subsets are dense, for $\alpha \neq \beta \in \kappa$. \begin{itemize} \item $D_\alpha=\{(A,\le)|\, \alpha \in A \}$, \item $D_{\alpha,\beta}=\{(A,\le)|\, \exists{n< \omega}{\; n \text{ is between }\alpha\text{ and }\beta }\}$, \end{itemize}